bravedave/dvc-ledger/readme.md

 #### DVC Ledger

-This is a simple ledger built using the DVC-Auth template
+This is a simple ledger built using the DVC Framework

 #### Brief
 The Ledger is a single transaction file, debits are held as positive and credits as negative.